 One tradition you can start right now is The Thankful Jar.
-It can be a year-long project focusing on thankfulness and gratefulness that is then shared on Thanksgiving Day!
+It can be a week-long, month-long, or even year-long project focusing on thankfulness and gratefulness that is then shared on Thanksgiving Day!

 [bctt tweet=”Start a new #Thanksgiving tradition this year with the Thankful Jar! #family “]

 The Thankful Jar

 It’s quite simple, really.
 First, find a large jar, one large enough to hold slips of paper that will accumulate over the course of a year.
 For my jar, I used a mason jar (affiliate link), which is just the right size and doesn’t take up too much counter space.

 Next, you can add a label to your jar.
 This is the image I used (click on image for printable).
 You can even get chalk labels made specifically for mason jars.